- Website: http://idiom.ucsd.edu/~ebakovic/

-- I'm an Associate Professor in the Linguistics Department at UC San Diego.
-My interests are in all things phonology, which I occasionally blog about at phonoloblog.
+- I'm a Professor in the Linguistics Department at UC San Diego.
+My interests are in pretty much all things having to do with phonology, phonological analysis, and phonological theory.

 Posts by Eric Baković: